-- Know the key biblical texts that speak of homosexual sexual activity and develop a robust biblical theology of sex, gender and marriage, based on the wide sweep of biblical teaching and not just 'proof texts'. - Know the arguments around the interpretations about the specific passages that refer to homosexual sexual activity. - Differentiate theologically between same-sex orientation/attraction and same-sex sexual activity. - How do you think theologically about same-sex 'orientation'?
+- Know the key biblical texts that speak of homosexual sexual activity and develop a robust biblical theology of sex, gender and marriage, based on the breadth of biblical teaching throughout redemptive history and not just 'proof texts'. - Know the arguments around the interpretations about the specific passages that refer to homosexual sexual activity. - Differentiate theologically between same-sex orientation/attraction, same-sex sexual temptation and same-sex sexual activity. - How do you think theologically about same-sex 'orientation'?
 Are you consistent in the way you consider what is and isn't sin in this area compared to others?